Toledo Cathedral: Portal of the Clock

 The tympanum is divided into four horizontal panels, in which there are scenes from the life of Christ: the Annunciation, the Nativity, the Adoration of the Magi, the Massacre of the Innocents, the Flight into Egypt, the Circumcision of Jesus, the Finding in the Temple, the Presentation of Jesus at the Temple, the Baptism and the Marriage at Cana.
 In the upper part of the tympanum, the Death of the Virgin is depicted.
 The column-mullion is decorated with an image of the Virgin and Child.
 In the jambs are images of kings and saints, all of which are the work of the sculptor Juan Alemán who also worked on the Portal of the Lions.

 Above this portal is found the later sculpting of Gregorio López Durango, whose work is also seen on the main façade.
 It is consolidation work that was needed because of the deteriorated state of the stone.
 The central intercolumniation above the portal is occupied by the face of the clock that gives it its name.
 The portal and its surrounding stonework form an appealing space with the entranceway enclosed by a Gothic screen; this is the work of Juan Francés, with very plain crosspieces, a small, carved frieze with a separation in the center, and a simple and harmonious design.

-Interior

 Inside are diverse medallions; the best are those of the Virgin of the Annunciation by Nicolás de Vergara el Mozo and of the Archangel Saint Gabriel by Juan Bautista Vázquez.
 It is also adorned with paintings and coats of arms.
 Above is the rose window of the 13th century that contains the oldest stained glass of the cathedral.